madewithlove/elasticsearcher/docs/index-management.md

 # Index Management

 The package includes an indices manager.
-You are required to register indices that you'll using, whether its for CRUD on the indices or for quering.
+You are required to register indices that you'll using, whether its for CRUD on the indices or for querying.
 The index manager is accessed via:

 ```php
 $manager = $searcher->indicesManager();